kreynoldsf5/pyASEexercises/README.md

 # ASE Python Exercises

-Python is an extremely common language throughout organizations -- but especially with Network Operations (NetOps) teams.
+Python is an extremely common language throughout IT organizations -- but especially with Network Operations (NetOps) teams.
 Before these exercises are attempted you should have completed the provided Python training from [Code Academy](https://www.codecademy.com/learn/learn-python-3).

 NetOps Python use cases commonly involve interacting with RESTful APIs.
 These exercises focus on making HTTP requests and manipulating response data using the Python _Requests_ library.

 ## Overview

-First, verify that you have proper environment to perform the exercises.
+First, verify that you have a proper environment to perform the exercises.
 Python3 should be [installed](./pyEnvSetup.md) on your machine.
 A text editor with IDE functionality would also be useful ([Visual Studio Code](https://code.visualstudio.com/), [Sublime Text](https://www.sublimetext.com/), [Notepad++](https://notepad-plus-plus.org/), etc).

 Secondly, we'll do a [lightning round overview](./pyOverview.md) of the content from the learning path _applicable to these exercises_.